updated on 07 January 2025

 There’s no point in fabricating experience in your application because, more often than not, you'll get found out, which will only make you feel silly.
 Be honest and open about your experience and where your interests lie – your genuine enthusiasm will likely shine through in your application if you’re being true to your actual interests.

-Some chambers provide application tips via X (formerly Twitter).
-For example, 5 Essex Court (@Pupillages) and Henderson Chambers (@HendersonPupils)share their advice and other useful information via this platform.
-Simply searching ‘pupillage’ on X will also open a whole conversation between barristers, chambers’ official accounts and the legal press on the subject.
+Some chambers provide application tips and insights into their work via LinkedIn.
+For example, 1 Crown Office Row and Henderson Chambers share their advice and other useful information via this platform.
+Simply searching ‘pupillage’ on LinkedIn will also open a whole conversation between barristers, chambers’ official accounts and the legal press on the subject.

-Niamh Gray (they/them) is the content & engagement coordinator at LawCareers.Net.
+Ellie Nicholl is a content & engagement coordinator at LawCareers.Net.